langfuse/langfuse/CONTRIBUTING.md

 > - Refer to this project in your project's readme;
 > - Mention the project at local meetups and tell your friends/colleagues.

+The maintainers are available on [Discord](https://langfuse.com/discord) in case you have any questions.

 # How to contribute to Langfuse

 ## Making a change